Rating:

 After the natural chicken flavor, we find tomato, a nutrient rich vegetable consisting of about 72% carbohydrates.

-The eighth ingredient is whole dried egg, a dehydrated powder made from shell-free eggs.
+The eighth ingredient includes whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The ninth ingredient includes herring meal, another protein-rich meat concentrate.
+The ninth ingredient is herring meal, another protein-rich meat concentrate.

 From here, the list goes on to include a number of other items.